anastasia-morf/EMSC4033-project/ProjectPlanner.md

 ## Testing, validation, documentation

-I will be conducting tests using both the `assert` function and the validation tests available within the `LiPD` package itself.
-These validation tests will be for the files themselves, whereas my tests will be for the functions I create.
+I will be conducting tests using the `pytest` and the `assert` function for the functions I create.
 I will also be using some prebuilt functions from the `LiPD` package, but these have been tested in the official documentation and so there is no need to do additional work.

 Using the assert statement, I will test for:
 - whether the correct data has been loaded